Amertaa/Amertaa/README.md

 -------------------------
 *   🌍  I'm based in Indonesia, Samarinda
 *   ✉️  You can contact me at [marsanaufal@protonmail.com](mailto:marsanaufal@protonmail.com)
-*   🚀  I'm currently working in Greennusa
+*   🚀  I'm currently working in None
 *   🎓  Studied At Kalimantan Institute of Technology
 *   🧠  I'm learning Laravel
 *   ⚡  Loved to Play Badminton